ccwinch/live-streaming-tech-notes/src/problems.md

 Once the STREAM button is lit continuously in red, refresh the YouTube studio web page and see if the preview then displays the live stream.
 It takes 30-60 seconds or more to preview the stream, so please be patient.

+If the stream still does not appear on the preview, the encoder settings may be incorrect and this is covered by the next problem.

+## YouTube preview says encoder is not configured properly

+See "Datavideo NVS-34 streaming encoder" on the [settings](./settings.md) page for how to configure the encoder settings.

 ## The video of a camera does not appear on the multiview display

 This may be because the camera has not been powered on.
 Use the camera controller to power all the cameras on.